 Alan Read, Professor.
 UC Berkeley Global Edge Program.

 Shannon Steen, Associate Professor.

-Lisa Wymore, Assistant Professor.
+Lisa Wymore, Associate Professor.
 Modern dance technique, choreography.

 Sima Belmar, Lecturer.
 Dance in popular film and television, US dance-theater, somatic theory and practice, performance and phenomenology, and embodied identity politics.